thehig/dnd/CRITFUMBLE.md

 |                  95-96                   |  "   | SEVER AN APPENDAGE (_IF APP_).                      |
 |                  97-99                   |  "   | TARGET STUNNED FOR **d6** ROUNDS (_IF APP_)         |
 |                    00                    |      | INSTANT DOWN/DEATH (_IF APP_)                       |

+> Note: Regaining a spell slot applies only when casting a spell that involved using a spell slot.
+The spell slot regained is of a level lower than the original spell was cast, and can be at maximum a 5th level Spell Slot.

 # FUMBLE TABLE (**NATURAL 1 ONLY**)